How long does a roof last?

 Well, it depends.

-While the average lifespan of a roof ranges from 25-50 years, the actual amount of time your roof lasts depends on a few factors:
+On average, homes can go 25-50 years before needing to replace the roof, the actual amount of time your roof lasts depends on a few factors:

 - The roofing material installed